FeniDepani/Assignment-1/README.md

 # Assignment-1
-This is assignment of CS-648 C1 - Modern full-stack web development.
+This is an assignment of CS-648 C1 - Modern full-stack web development.

 To run project.